Chen Hui-Chiao: 1992. Silent

 Hanging on a wall is a rectangular acrylic box, and the cotton is filled in and fastened by thousands of needles and threads.
 In front of the rectangular acrylic box is a 180-centimeter Cylinder.
 Unlike the former, the cylinder is filled with many dry roses, with dozens of needles on each.

-When viewers observe the rectangular acrylic box, they might not see the needles, but only threads glistening with a faint silver light lying densely among the cotton.
-It is like they’re in a conversation that describes a delicate and deep emotion.
+When viewers observe the rectangular acrylic box, they might not see the needles, but only threads glistening with a silver light lying among the cotton.
+It is like they’re in a conversation that describes a deep emotion.
 As for the cylinder, the roses with needles on them represent the punishment for the heart-breaker and make viewers associate it with the feeling of pain and hurt.

 1993.
 You’re the Rose, I’m the Needle

-Thousands of fresh red roses are dried and filled with sharp needles, forming a "beautiful hedgehog" spectacle, which is scattered on a glass tabletop, even on the walls and floor.
-Roses represent love, but it can also be the object of love, a dream of beauty, or life itself.
-Needles represent the strictest will or caprice.
-People often use the strictest will or caprice to stab with the most beautiful part of your life.
+Thousands of fresh red roses are dried and filled with sharp needles, forming a "beautiful hedgehog" which is scattered on a glass tabletop, even on the walls and floor.
+According to one review, the roses represent love, while the needles represent the strictest will or caprice that can stab the most beautiful part of your life.

 1995.
 The Weightless Boulder

 In the exhibition Separate Reality

 Combining one side of the stainless steel square box with the box filled with glass.
 The hard and cold stainless steel and glass cases stand out against the lightness of the feathers.
 Feathers should fly in the sky, but the creator makes them trapped in the sealed box.
-It is this contradiction that makes these elements bring out each other and express the beauty of this work.
+It is this contradiction that makes these elements bring out each other and express this work.